 Baby teeth aren’t meant to last forever, but they still require care.
 By taking steps to prevent baby bottle tooth decay, you’ll give your child a good start on a lifetime of healthy teeth.

-At West Ryde Dental Clinic, our treatments and service are 100% personalized to you and your needs.
+At My Local Dentists West Ryde, our treatments and service are 100% personalized to you and your needs.
 Our dentists are highly motivated and accredited practitioners with graduate degrees from the University of Sydney.

-As well as our dentists, the supporting staff at West Ryde Dental Clinic are extremely dedicated and experienced to guarantee that each visit with us is as comfortable as possible.
+As well as our dentists, the supporting staff at My Local Dentists West Ryde are extremely dedicated and experienced to guarantee that each visit with us is as comfortable as possible.

 Child Dental Benefits Schedule

 Bulk Bill for children who are eligible for MEDICARE CHILD DENTAL BENEFIT SCHEDULE